protontypes/open-sustainable-technology/README.md

 - [Open Source Ecology](https://www.opensourceecology.org/) - Developing of open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.
 - [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach “Drawdown”— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
 - [Code against Climate Change](https://github.com/daviddao/code-against-climate-change) - A curated list of tech projects against climate change - hoping to inspire disruptive technological climate action.
-- [Earth and Environmental Data Science Book](https://github.com/earth-env-data-science/earth-env-data-science-book) - An Introduction to Earth and Environmental Data Science.
-- [Free Earth Data Science Courses & Textbooks](https://github.com/earthlab/earthlab.github.io) - A site dedicated to tutorials, course and other learning materials and resources developed by the Earth Lab team.
-- [ESM-lectures](https://github.com/nworbmot/esm-lectures) - Lecture slides for KIT Energy System Modelling course.
-- [GreenCity](https://github.com/ita-social-projects/GreenCity) - Teach people in a playful and challenging way to have an eco-friendly lifestyle.
 - [GEOG0133](https://github.com/profLewis/GEOG0133) -  Open Terrestrial Carbon modelling and monitoring lecture.
 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) -  A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.